-Most millennials are purpose driven, they want to know whether they can learn and develop within their careers.
+Most people want to see opportunities for them to learn and develop within their careers.
 Consider implementing training strategies, or buddy and mentor schemes – if you invest in your employees, they will invest in you.

 - Flexible work environment

 Are you able to offer flexible working times or the possibility to work from home?
-Giving employees more control of their schedule will help make them feel more responsible for performance and take ownership for the role.
-The more flexibility you can offer, the more attractive your business will be.
+Giving employees more control of their schedule will help make them feel more responsible for performance and take ownership for their role.
+The more flexibility you can offer, the more attractive your business will become.

 Got a recruitment challenge of your own?
 Get in touch if you’d like to chat – firstname.lastname@example.org